sparkflows/sparkflows-docs/docs/user-guide/scheduling/alerts.rst

 Notifications & Alerts
 ======

-Users in general like to be alerted when a job completes or fails specially in Big Data where Jobs can run for hours together.
+Users in general like to be alerted when a job completes or fails, specially in Big Data where Jobs can run for hours together.

 Email Notifications/Alerts when Executing Workflows
 -------------------------------------

-You can specify email addresses for receiving emails when the Workflow fails or succeeds.
+When executing the workflows, you can specify email addresses for receiving emails when the workflow fails or succeeds.

  .. figure:: ../../_assets/user-guide/alert-1.png
    :alt: Email Alerts